 What Recipients Should Know

-Research by TSBC and others indicate that many youth and adults are curious about their donor.
-More than a third of eligible adults have requested their donor’s identity through TSBC’s Identity-Release® Program.
+Research by TSBC and others indicate that many youth and adults want more information about their donor.
+About 40% of adults from eligible families have requested their donor’s identity through TSBC’s Identity-Release® Program.
 While not all donor-conceived adults make these requests, there is no way for parents to know in advance whether or not this will be important to their child.
 This is one reason TSBC no longer offers anonymous donors on our general catalog.
 The Identity-Release® Program provides parents and donor-conceived individuals with options and control that are not available with an anonymous donor.

 We encourage all recipients to choose a donor who is willing to release his identity to donor-conceived adults.
 Parents choosing Identity-Release® Program donors: